University of Galway Societies Societies Lit & Deb

 Competitive Debating:

 The society has a strong involvement in external university debating also, with several winners of the Irish Times Debating Competition and even the World University Debating Championship among its alumni.
 Lit & Deb annually represents the Galway at national and international competitions in other universities including; Oxford, Cambridge, Glasgow, Istanbul, Vancouver, Tallinn and Bangkok.
-The society also contributes to the debating calendar by hosting an annual debating intervarsity, The Irish National Law Debates (INLD) whereby over 150 speakers and judges descend on NUIG campus from the four corners of Ireland and further afield.
-Last year, the intervarsity was judged to be of sufficient standard and merit that we attracted none other than the winner of the European University’s Debating Championships 2008 as our chief adjudicator.
+The society also contributes to the debating calendar by hosting an annual debating intervarsity, The Irish National Law Debates (INLD) whereby over 150 speakers and judges descend on the University of Galway campus from the four corners of Ireland and further afield.

 The Modern Society:

-The modern society is as committed to the evocation on the “latent sparks of genius†in the student populace today as it was in 1846, but the topics of discussion have changed.
-The Lit & Deb’s members have, in their history, pondered the benefits of colonialism at the zenith of British power, discussed the technological advances of the Victorian era and examined the implications of fascism in Western Europe.
+The modern society is as committed to the evocation of the "latent sparks of genius" in the student populace today as it was in 1846, but the topics of discussion have changed.
+Lit & Deb's members have, in their history, pondered the benefits of colonialism at the zenith of British power, discussed the technological advances of the Victorian era and examined the implications of fascism in Western Europe.
+The society has welcomed the likes of Nancy Cartrwright, Anjem Choudary, Noam Chomsky, Nell McCafferty, Bruce Morrison, Archbishop Desmond Tutu, President Mary McAleese, Warren Ellis, Max Brooks, Jeremy Irons and Catherine Connolly - to name but a few - in recent years.

 Mission:

-The society is dedicated to creating a community of open minded individuals through the holding of weekly debating workshops, hangouts and formal floor debates, giving a voice to students of the University in any matter which inspires them to speak in the Kirwan Theatre.
+The society is dedicated to creating a community of open minded individuals through the holding of weekly debating workshops, literary events and formal floor debates, giving a voice to students of the University in any matter which inspires them to speak in the Kirwan Theatre.

 University of Galway,